-The following year, Robertson turned in one of the all-time great individual seasons when he became the first player in league history to average double digits in points (30.8), rebounds (12.5) and assists (11.4).
-No player since has matched the accomplishment, known as a triple-double.
+The following year, Robertson turned in one of the all-time great individual seasons when he became the first player in league history to average a "triple-double": double digits in points (30.8), rebounds (12.5) and assists (11.4).
+No player since has matched the accomplishment.

 For the Bucks, Robertson proved to be the final piece needed for the building of a championship season.
 In the spring of 1971, Milwaukee finished off a magical year by sweeping the Washington Bullets in the NBA Finals.
 Robertson was finally a champion.